Flowers arranged by Christ Church Derry Hill Altar Guild.

 We have been so pleased to see people joining us from within Derry Hill and Studley and those from further afield.
 Everyone is welcome – those from a Christian tradition, those of other faiths and those of no faith.
 Meditation is inclusive, so we offer a space and place where we can just be in stillness and silence.

 We strive to offer the best pastoral care to each and every person in our parish communities including those who may be sick or suffering in any way; hospitalised, in a nursing home or homebound for any period of time.
-This care can include visiting, bringing Holy Communion and providing transport to and from church services.
+This care can include visiting, bringing Holy Communion and arranging transport to and from church services.